 If you’re a newcomer wanting to have a go at jet skiing, then there are a handful of places around the UK that are able to offer jet skis for hire.
 There are also many dedicated centres, lakes and clubs around the UK for jet skiers, the majority of which require you to bring your own craft with you.

 This Water Park has a purpose-built 20-acre lake and is situated in a peaceful, rural setting.
 The water sports centre here offers jet skiing among other sports such as water skiing and wakeboarding, and windsurfing tuition is available from beginner to competition standard — plus one, two and three-seater jet skis are available for hire.
 Use of wet suits and all necessary safety equipment is free.
-Personal jet skis can be also be used here for the day for £25 (plus £5 for each additional person).
+Personal jet skis can be also be used here at £20 per session.

 Monkstone Jet Ski and PWC Club, Pembrokeshire, West Wales

 This club was formed in 2000 by jet skiers who liked to ski from Monkstone, Johnny’s Cove and Amroth beaches, and decided to get together.
 The instructors at the Monkstone Jet Ski and PWC Club can help people to get their Royal Yachting Association Personal Watercraft Proficiency Certificate, which is required before you can launch from many jet skiing sites.
 And if you join the club, you can also take part in coastal cruising, wakeboarding and water skiing.

 Colwyn Jet Ski Club, Colwyn Bay, Wales